ArtOfCode-/concaten/README.md

     * [ ] Implement `ctno_eq`
       * Test for `ctno_eq` of all properties in dynamics
       * Test for equality of pointed-to data in literals
-        * Probably needs to store the type after all; this will be much simpler after the `ctno_mk` functions are created
+        * Probably needs to store the type after all; coordinating that will be much simpler after the `ctno_mk_` family is created
     * [ ] Condense the error codes and make sure they're named consistently.
     * [ ] Nested error types? (i.e. SOME_ERROR thrown b/c SOME_OTHER_ERROR)
     * [ ] Make sure everything checks return values (where there are any)